 We have not generated significant revenue and have incurred significant net losses in each year since our inception.
-For the nine months ended September 30, 2015, we had a net loss of \$110.6 million, and, as of September 30, 2015, we have incurred approximately \$483.2 million of cumulative net losses since our inception in 2003.
+For the year ended December 31, 2015, we had a net loss of \$120.1 million, and, as of December 31, 2015, we have incurred approximately \$492.7 million of cumulative net losses since our inception in 2003.
 We expect to continue to incur significant operating expenditures and net losses.
-Further development of our product candidates, including product candidates that we may develop under our Channel Agreement with Intrexon, will likely require substantial increases in our expenses as we:
+Further development of our product candidates, including product candidates that we may develop under our Channel Agreement with Intrexon, pursuant to the MD Anderson License or pursuant to the Ares Trading Agreement, will likely require substantial increases in our expenses as we:

-- Continue to undertake clinical trials for product candidates; - Scale-up the formulation and manufacturing of our product candidates; - Seek regulatory approvals for product candidates; - work with regulatory authorities to identify and address program related inquiries; - Implement additional internal systems and infrastructure; - · Hire additional personnel; - Begin to advance candidates pursuant to the MD Anderson License; and - Commence providing funding for certain research and development activities of MD Anderson pursuant to the terms of the License.
+- Continue to undertake clinical trials for product candidates; - Scale-up the formulation and manufacturing of our product candidates;

+- Seek regulatory approvals for product candidates; - work with regulatory authorities to identify and address program related inquiries; - Implement additional internal systems and infrastructure; - Hire additional personnel; - · Begin to advance candidates pursuant to the MD Anderson License; and - Commence providing funding for certain research and development activities of MD Anderson pursuant to the terms of the License.